reed-adept/aria-matlab/README.md

 2. Enter the matlab directory and run `make`.
 This will build the `libariac.so` C library in `/usr/local/Aria/lib`, and will run Matlab commands in `makemex.m` to build the MEX interface.
 You can also run `makemex` within Matlab.
-If the `matlab` command is not in your PATH, you can add it: export PATH=$PATH:/usr/local/MATLAB/R2012b/bin Substitute the correct installation location and version for your Matlab installation.
+If the `matlab` command is not in your PATH, you can add it with this shell command:
+`export PATH=$PATH:/usr/local/MATLAB/R2012b/bin`
+Substitute the correct installation location and version for your Matlab installation.
 If any warnings are printed regarding unsupported compiler versions, you may need to switch to a supported compiler as reported by Matlab.
 You can do so by